 Why would I do a Poetry Friday Roundup?
 Community, community, community.
 It’s like hosting a poetry party on your blog!

-Here’s how the rest of the Inklings met Molly’s challenge:
+Here’s how the rest of the Inklings interpreted this challenge:

-Here’s how the rest of the Poetry Sisters met the challenge of writing an Ode to Autumn:
+Here’s how the rest of the Inklings interpreted the challenge: